Abraham0912/Movies/README.md

 # App de peliculas que consume el API:

-Además contiene un ejemploComponent que explica the destructuring :D
+This is a new movie catalog app Además contiene un ejemploComponent que explica the destructuring :D

 ## Consider:
 React version and npm version